slurmulon/bach/docs/index.md

 Eventually, with enough support through adoption and tooling, `bach` could be used to engrave sheet music, drive audio synthesizers, synchronize lighting shows and much more.

-The project is new and constsantly changing.
+The project is in early development and constsantly changing.
 It should be considered **experimental** and too immature for production use.

 ## Features